fchagassjr/maintenance-logger/README.md

 ## Levels of access

-Main pages will be accessible to regular user, but when the application starts, the user admin is created.
+Main pages will be accessible to regular user, but when the application starts for the first time, the user admin is created.
 ```
 email: admin@admin.com
 password: admin